 Your Guide to the Ultimate Seminole Experience

-As home to Florida State University, Tallahassee welcomes thousands of students each year, including those visiting for a college tour and the students who choose to make the Capital City home for their college career and even beyond.
+As home to Florida State University, Tallahassee welcomes thousands of students each year, including those visiting and those who choose to make the Capital City home for their college career and beyond.
 With so much to see and do on campus, here is a roundup of “must do’s” while visiting, including that perfect spot for your best selfie both on and off campus.

 WHERE TO STAY